ABOUT THE Buda Castle Free Tour

 This tour is offered by our partner Go Zeppelin Tours Budapest

 Explore the emblematic Buda Castle during approximately 2h15min and learn about Budapest’s mediaeval origins.
 Your local guide will take you on a journey through time from Aquincum, the first city created by the Roman Empire, to the Battle of Budapest near the end of World War II.
 During this free tour you’ll see some of the monuments that have become a symbol of the city, including the Royal Palace, Matthias Church and the iconic Fisherman's Bastion - possibly Budapest’s most photographed viewpoint.

-The Buda Castle Free Tour starts at Batthyány Square, next to the metro station exit, and finishes at the Fisherman's Bastion (the Halászbástya).
+The Buda Castle Free Tour starts at Holy Trinity Square (Szentháromság tér), in front of the Mathias Church, and finishes at the Fisherman's Bastion (the Halászbástya).

 A fairy tale story

 Visiting the Buda Castle is like travelling back in time.
 With the guides of Go Zeppelin Tours you’ll explore this UNESCO-listed gem in depth.
 You’ll learn about Matthias Corvinus, one of the great kings of the Renaissance in Europe, and how the castle walls became one of the last Nazi trenches during the Battle of Budapest.